TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * What experience do I want the player to have?
 * What is essential to that experience?
-* How can my game capture that essence?
+* How can my game capture that essence via the game's mechanics and artwork?

 ### 3. Venue
 * The places that we play exert tremendous influence on the design of our games.